Duplicate file finder Mac: How to find and delete duplicate files quickly

 It took around a minute, from downloading the app to initiating a scan and getting results.
 I was allowed to visually review specific modules or all files.
 I couldn’t really tell the total of all the files together, but All Files under Large & Old Files showed 14.6 GB, most of which were files relating to The Sims 4 that I couldn’t delete.
 However, what I like most about CleanMyMac, aside from the neat interface, is that it provides granular categories, such as kind, size, and access date.

-How to find duplicate files using Terminal
+Use Terminal to find duplicate files on Mac

 Here’s how to delete duplicates through Terminal: